 Curved manual treadmills like the IN10CT Health Runner are ideal for households, gyms, and rehabilitation centers.
 By exerting more effort to move the curved band backward, you may regulate how quickly you walk or run.
 Put the foot farther forward to accelerate.

 Move the foot closer to the belt’s middle to slow down.
 It doesn’t need power and can be put anywhere.
-The user of this non-motorized treadmill is able to run any distance at his or her own speed.
+The user of this non-motorized treadmill can run any distance at his or her speed.

 The attractive display of the performance monitor keeps track of time, distance, calories burned, speed, and heart rate.
-Support for the hands is provided by the side handles.
+The side handles provide support for the hands.
 It is secure because, should you fall and slide, the belt will stop.

 Pros: